-Extra small lots are typically between 200 - 300m2 and require further design consideration including zero-lotting (zero boundary setback for garage on most southern or eastern boundrary) and careful layout of the home.
+Extra small lots are typically between 200-300m2 and require further design consideration including zero-lotting and careful layout of the home.
 These lots must be two-storey homes.
-The following page of the design guide highlights typical typologies to demonstrate an acceptable design solution and provides further information.
+The following page of the design guide highlights one typical typology to demonstrate an acceptable design solution.